dsowsy/cuda-npp-texture-processing/README.md

 # cuda-npp-texture-processing
-Image texture processing in CUDA with NPP - Creating a kernel for OpenCV "jet" style pseucolor in CUDA
+Image texture processing in CUDA with NPP - Creating a kernel for OpenCV "jet" style pseudocolor in CUDA

   Before                   |   After
 :-------------------------:|:-------------------------: